GillesArcas/PythonSed/README.md

 *   Better error handling (display of the number of the line in error)
 *   Better error handling when testing (the error message could be tested)
-*   Use sed.py as a basis for a sed debugger.
+*   Use PythonSed as a basis for a sed debugger.
 *   ...